1949 Cupa României final

 The 1949 Cupa României Final was the 12th final of Romania's most prestigious football cup competition.
-It was disputed between CSCA București and CSU Cluj, and was won by CSCA București after a game with 3 goals.
+It was disputed between CSCA București and CSU Cluj, and was won by CSCA after a game with 3 goals.
 It was the first cup title in the history of CSCA București.

+Due to scheduling issues, the final (though corresponding to the 1948–49 autumn-winter-spring season) was not played until mid-December; however this had no knock-on effect for the next season as it was decided to move both the league and cup to a spring-summer-autumn format in 1950.